 If your soil isn't particularly fertile, prepare the bed before transplanting.
-Spread about 2 inches (5 cm) of compost or rotted manure over the area and dig it in to a depth of at least 8 inches (20 cm).
-Transplant the shrubs into the garden, setting them at the height at which they grew in their containers.
+Spread about 2 inches (5 cm) of compost or rotted manure over the area and dig it into a depth of at least 8 inches (20 cm).
+Transplant the shrubs into the garden, setting them at the height they grew in their containers.
 They grow only 1 to 3 feet (30 to 90 cm) tall with a spread of 1.5 to 2 feet (45 to 60 cm), so space them 2 to 3 feet (60 to 90 cm) apart.
-Water slowly and deeply after planting and keep the soil moist until the transplants are well-established… – See more at: How to Grow and Care for St. John's Wort
+Water slowly and deeply after planting and keep the soil moist until the transplants are well-established.
+See more at How to Grow and Care for St. John's Wort.

 - Back to genus Hypericum